UbiquityRobotics/learn/misc/diagnostics.md

   This should show you various information about the battery.
 If the battery voltage is somewhere between 21-28V that would be normal.
 Obviously the lower the voltage the less charge the batteries have.

-### Handy Tips for Developers Only
+### Handy Tips for Developers

 * The important configuration file `base.yaml` is found at: `/opt/ros/kinetic/share/magni_bringup/param/base.yaml`.
+N.B.
+This file may be rewritten when the base is upgraded, as by apt=get.

 * To disable magni startup: `sudo systemctl disable magni-base` and reboot so magni-base will be inactive.